Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Control & User Friendliness

-The user-friendliness is similar, but Karoo 3 feels simpler to use.
-Maybe because its system is closer to Android, which is familiar to many of us, and also has fewer features.
+The user-friendliness is similar, but the Karoo 3 feels simpler to use.
+This might be because its system is closer to Android, which is familiar to many of us, and has fewer features.
 One of Edge’s advantages (its huge feature set) is also one of its downsides, as it makes the entire system clunkier.

 Surprisingly, Karoo 3 won’t let you adjust many settings in the smartphone app.
 The app is primarily used to sync routes, activities, and notifications from your smartphone.
 Everything else has to be set up directly on the head unit.
-I like the vast customization options for how the data fields look.
-Garmin is much more guarded.
+I like the vast customization options for the appearance of the data fields.
+Garmin offers far fewer customization options.
 It almost feels like comparing Android vs. iOS.

-To me, it’s also fascinating to see how Hammerhead continuously improves the software.
-I turned Karoo on after a few months, and after updating it, it had several new features.
-Hammerhead also does a good job explaining what’s new (unlike Garmin), immediately “teleporting” you into the menu settings for a given feature if you want to.
+I also find it fascinating to see how Hammerhead continuously improves its software.
+I turned the Karoo on after a few months, and after updating it, it featured several new features.
+Hammerhead also does a good job explaining what’s new (unlike Garmin), immediately “directing” you into the menu settings for a given feature if you want to.
 I’m not saying Garmin doesn’t push firmware updates; it does.
-But it does a much worse job of presenting the improvements.
+But Garmin does a much worse job of presenting the improvements.

 In terms of control, both bike computers have touchscreens and control buttons, making them highly flexible and suitable for all conditions.
-I slightly prefer Garmin’s button placement because I miss the “main” buttons at the bottom of the Karoo.
+I slightly prefer Garmin’s button placement because the Karoo lacks the “main” buttons at the bottom.
 But I can live without them.
-The buttons on both devices feel tactile and easy to press, but on Karoo, they feel cheaper.
+The buttons on both devices feel tactile and easy to press, but the Karoo’s buttons feel cheaper.

 Garmin Edge 850 controllability with gloves and when wet